Annamarie2019/deposit/confirm-deposit.md

            let tx = await web3.eth.getTransaction(transactionHash);
            // If it is directed to the receiving address... if (tx.to === receivingAddress) {
-               // mark it as confirmed.
+               // mark it as confirmed and display the block number. console.log("Transaction", tx.hash,
-               console.log("Transaction", tx.hash,
                    "is confirmed in block", block.number);
            }